soso4ok/cv-adapter/README.md

 kubectl scale deployment frontend-deployment --replicas=2
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For issues and questions:
-- Create an issue in the repository
-- Check the troubleshooting section
-- Review the API documentation at `/docs`

 ---

 **Note**: This application requires a valid Google Gemini AI API key to function.
 Ensure you have proper API access and billing configured with Google Cloud.